-The FAC states that its primary purposes are to: (1) distribute single audit reporting packages to federal agencies; (2) support OMB oversight and assessment of federal award audit requirements; (3) maintain a public database of completed audits; and (4) help auditors and auditees minimize the reporting burden of complying with single audit requirements.
-The reporting package includes (1) the award recipient's financial statements and schedule of expenditures of federal awards; (2) a summary schedule of prior audit findings, including the status of all single audit findings included in the prior audit's schedule of findings and questioned costs for federal awards; (3) the auditor's report (including an opinion on the award recipient's financial statements and schedule of expenditures of federal awards, reports on internal control and compliance with laws, regulations, and provisions of contracts or grant agreements for each major program, and a schedule of findings and questioned costs); and (4) a corrective action plan.
+&lt;sup>57The FAC states that its primary purposes are to: (1) distribute single audit reporting packages to federal agencies; (2) support OMB oversight and assessment of federal award audit requirements; (3) maintain a public database of completed audits; and (4) help auditors and auditees minimize the reporting burden of complying with single audit requirements.
+The reporting package includes (1) the award recipient's financial statements and schedule of expenditures of federal awards; (2) a summary schedule of prior audit findings, including the status of all single audit findings included in the prior audit's schedule of findings and questioned costs for federal awards; (3) the auditor's report (including an opinion on the award recipient's financial statements and schedule of expenditures of not recipient's financial statements and schedule of awards, reports on internal control and compliance with laws, regulations, and provisions of contracts or grant agreements for each major program, and a schedule of findings and questioned costs); and (4) a corrective action plan.
 2 C.F.R. § 200.512(c).